-Evidence suggests that overweight and obese persons experience more forces in their knee joints while walking.25 Weight loss is also associated with a decrease in knee joint forces that is at least equal to, or even up to four times, the absolute weight lost.^{26,27} However, overweight, and obese persons may find it difficult to embark on physical activity for weight loss, as they experience pain in their knees on walking.
+Evidence suggests that overweight and obese persons experience more forces in their knee joints while walking.25 Weight loss is also associated with a decrease in knee joint forces that is at least equal to, or even up to, four times the absolute weight lost.^{26,27} However, overweight and obese persons may find it difficult to embark on physical activity for weight loss, as they experience pain in their knees while walking.
 Upon seeking medical attention, they may be prescribed analgesia and advised to avoid aggravating activities.
-Yet, the decrease in walking activity can result in muscle atrophy and worsening joint stiffness, resulting in a vicious cycle of knee pain and inactivity.
+Yet, the decrease in walking activity can result in muscle atrophy, as well as worsening joint stiffness, resulting in a vicious cycle of knee pain and inactivity.

 For such individuals, it may be useful to modify physical activity in various ways.
 For example, walks can be carried out in short bouts (for example, 5- to 10-minute bouts) with rest breaks in between, given that any duration of moderate- to vigorous-intensity physical activity can be beneficial.
-Aquatic exercise, e.g. walking in the pool can also reduce joint forces while increasing muscle activation28, making it a suitable form of exercise for overweight or obese persons with knee osteoarthritis.
+Aquatic exercise, e.g., walking in the pool can also reduce joint forces while increasing muscle activation,28 making it a suitable form of exercise for overweight or obese persons with knee osteoarthritis.
 Knowing the exact exercise or movement that triggers the person's pain is useful as well.
-For example, individuals with predominantly patellofemoral osteoarthritis may experience anterior knee pain on cycling but feel more comfortable walking on flat ground.
-The importance of timing physical activity to peak onset of any analgesia and proper footwear should be emphasised.
-A physiotherapy referral may be warranted to improve muscle and joint strength and flexibility, improving knee osteoarthritis pain.
+For example, individuals with predominantly patellofemoral osteoarthritis may experience anterior knee pain on cycling, but feel more comfortable walking on flat ground.
+The importance of timing physical activity with the peak onset of any analgesia, as well as proper footwear, should be emphasised.
+A physiotherapy referral may be warranted to improve muscle and joint strength and flexibility, which can help to improve the pain from knee osteoarthritis.